archanpatkar/VisualArt/README.md

 # VisualArt
-### The emergent dynamical art forest growing unraveling through co-evolutionary lens of me
+### The emergent dynamical art forest growing and unraveling through co-evolutionary lens of me

 <hr>